Frazz by Jef Mallett for January 12, 2025

 14. Missing large

-JRobinson Premium Member 15 days ago
+JRobinson Premium Member about 2 months ago

 A rule of thumb that has served me well in the past: if you don’t know who said it, just say it was either Mark Twain or Dorothy Parker.
 (1) These days too few people are literate enough to feel safe calling you out, and (2) there’s about a 30% chance you’ll be right.